Things to consider when searching for health insurance in the UK

 Now that you know how to get health insurance and the different routes that you can take, here are some key considerations and things to prepare when you’re ready to take action.

-- The type of cover you need - individual, group, family, continuation of work etc.
+- The type of cover you need - individual, group, family, small business, corporate, continuation of work etc.

 - Medical history - have information regarding your medical history on hand as this can affect the underwriting and policies available to you.